Road resurfacing programme

 Micro asphalt surfacing or 'micro' or 'thin surfacing' is laid on top of the existing surface by a special machine.
 It can help to take out minor dips and bumps in the road.
 This is mainly suitable for estate roads or roads with lower traffic levels.

-The processes used to dress roads are sensitive to weather conditions and we sometimes can't work as planned if the conditions are not right.
-We will notify local residents when works are about to start and update this page regularly with any changes to our programme.
+The processes used to dress roads are sensitive to weather conditions and we sometimes just ca not work as planned if the conditions are not right.

 - Customer Services